Accessibility Tools

 • 1992–2023: P.G.
 Frick, Dr. Phys.-Math.
 Sc.

-Over its half-century history, the Laboratory of Physical Hydrodynamics has gained broad experience in theoretical, numerical and experimental studies of hydrodynamic problems.
-The expansion of research topics and applied studies requested the transformation of the Laboratory into a department that integrates turbulence and technological hydrodynamics laboratories.
+Over its half-century history, the Laboratory has gained broad experience in theoretical, numerical and experimental studies of hydrodynamic problems.
+The expansion of research topics and applied studies requested transformation of the Laboratory into a department consisting of turbulence and technological hydrodynamics laboratories.

 image777

-The Laboratory of turbulence focuses on fundamental and applied research into turbulent flows of different origins, involving applications for heat exchange problems in astrophysical and geophysical hydrodynamics and in biomedicine.
-The research team is actively developing methods for laboratory modeling of hydrodynamic processes, including optical methods of flow registration, such as PIV and TOMO-PIV.
+The Laboratory of Turbulence conducts fundamental and applied research on turbulent flows of different origins with a specific focus on heat exchange, astrophysical and geophysical fluid dynamics, and biomedical problems.
+The research team develops methods for laboratory modeling of hydrodynamic processes, including optical flow methods, such as PIV and TOMO-PIV.

-Among recent achievements, worthy of mention are the results describing the features of turbulent transfer in stratified media and in spiral flows and the results of modeling general circulation and baroclinic waves in the atmosphere of terrestrial planets.
-Non-invasive studies of blood flow in humans and introducing innovative methods into clinical practice is a separate research direction.
+The main results of recent studies relate to the features of turbulent transfer in stratified media and in spiral flows and modeling general circulation and baroclinic waves in the atmosphere of terrestrial planets.
+A separate research area focuses on non-invasive diagnostics of the human blood microcirculation system and on introducing innovative methods into routine clinical practice.

 path737